autocore-ai/AutowareAuto/docs/howto/unit-testing.md

 ### Road tests {#how-to-write-tests-and-measure-coverage-road-tests}

-Tests are written for AutowareAuto applications which are deployed and tested on the autonomous vehicles.
+Tests are written for Autoware.Auto applications which are deployed and tested on the autonomous vehicles.

-These road tests validate AutowareAuto in a realistic autonomous vehicle product.
-Along with road tests AutowareAuto is also integration tested with the research-focused counter-part [Autoware](https://github.com/CPFL/Autoware).
+These road tests validate Autoware.Auto in a realistic autonomous vehicle product.
+Along with road tests Autoware.Auto is also integration tested with the research-focused counter-part [Autoware](https://github.com/CPFL/Autoware).

 ![Apex.AI's testing vehicle](images/lexus.jpg)